flrping/Espresso/README.md

 - Integrations with other plugins, with providers, to easily hook into a plugin for support.
 - Configuration classes to easily create and manage your plugin's configuration.
 - Message builder to distribute messages to players or locations.
+- Many different options of storage to use.
 - Various utility classes to help with your plugin's development.

 ## Plugin Hook List & Usage